-The 2018 summer program is scheduled Thursday, June 14 through Saturday, July 28.
+The HCOP application for summer 2018 is now closed.
+The 2018 summer program is scheduled Thursday, June 14th through Saturday, July 28th

 The Health Careers Opportunity Program (HCOP) at Marquette University is a federally funded program that provides opportunities for students from disadvantaged backgrounds who are interested in health professions.
 Our programs range from recruitment efforts at local middle schools to retention of students enrolled in professional programs at Marquette.